stacey-gammon/stacey-gammon/content/blog/kibana_saved_object_development_management/index.md

 <img src="./inspect-saved-object-management.png"/>

-Dev tools can be your friend here.
+Dev tools can be your friend here, to view the raw data backing a saved object, and also to do some clean up.
 You can do things like:

 #### Search by type